acmbpdc/ACM-Learn-2024/README.md

 ### Example 2: Gets and Puts function

 In this example, we take multiple types of input and print them out.
-The program takes a student's ID, name, marks, and grade, and then displays them.
+We use gets and puts functions here.

 [**Gets.c**](Input-output/Gets.c)